 we want to make a new fresh and empty repository.

-Go to your PythonAnywhere account and start a bash shell.
+If you are using PythonAnywhere, go to your PythonAnywhere account and start a bash shell.

-Create a file
+Edit a file called

 into the file and save it.

 __pycache__ *.swp *.sqlite3

 Remember that in bash, to see all the files in a folder (including those that start with a '.')

 git init git config --global push.default simple git add * git add .gitignore git status git config --global user.email "firstname.lastname@example.org" git config --global user.name "Your X. Name" git config --global credential.helper cache # Optional but convienent git config --global credential.helper 'cache --timeout=604800' # Optional but convienent git commit -m "first commit" git remote add origin https://github.com/--your-github-acct--/django_projects.git git push -u origin master (enter id and password for git)

 Verify the data has been pushed to the repo and verify that it is private.